 Oh, liberal optimists!
 Ensconced in our ivory towers, disconnected from the pulse of the nation, woke to global affairs but blind to our privilege, we tout reports from liberal publications as gospel.
 A good liberal optimist uses them to furnish theories on how the BJP has failed the people.
 Their concept of a syncretic, united India – a worldview supported by English-medium, ICSE/CBSE upbringing – is wholly at odds with present-day ground realities.

 It’s cute, really, the way our armchair liberals hold on to hope even when the evidence of the masses buying what the BJP is selling is staring them right in the face.
 Much like Leonardo DiCaprio at the end of Titanic, liberal optimists are clinging onto a piece of driftwood hoping it will save them from the freezing ocean.

-All that remains for liberal optimists now, is to see whom the Karnataka governor invites to form the government.
+Even as Rajasthan and Chhattisgarh turn their back on the BJP’s brand of politics, with Madhya Pradesh likely to follow, it’s evident that the contest was much closer than the Opposition expected.
+All that remains for liberal optimists now, is to see whether this momentum can be carried forward to next year’s Lok Sabha elections.
 Will they cling on to the driftwood until the next state election, or admit that you can’t hold back the ocean and slip under?